said7388/nodejs-github-actions-ec2/README.md

 sudo systemctl restart nginx
 ```

--   STEP10 - Run backend api in the background as a service using pm2
+-   STEP10 - Run backend API in the background as a service using pm2

 ```bash
 pm2 start server.js --name=BackendAPI